IMPORTANT: The provided information is accurate as of AY2223 intake and is subject to change.

 NM6620 Nanotechnology for Energy Systems (TUM)

 Approaches to nanotechnology: bottom-up vs. top-down.
-Characterization and fabrication issues in the nanoscale.
+Characterisation and fabrication issues in the nanoscale.
 Applications of nanotechnology in electronics, optoelectronics, telecommunications, medicine, biology, mechanics and robotics.
 Overview of nanotechnology programs in USA, Japan and Europe.
 Nanomaterials and Nano-systems for energy applications.
 Examples of nanotechnology energy production, energy storage, energy harvesting, and high voltage technologies.
 A look into the future: electro and photocatalysis, hydrogen production and storage.
-Economical implications of nanotechnology in the energy field.
+Economic implications of nanotechnology in the energy field.

 Lecturers: Prof. Dr. Alessio Gagliardi / Hours: 45 / Semester: 1